 How to Use This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Keep your medicine in the original package until you are ready to use it.
-Keep the package and tablets dry.
+Keep the medicine in the original package until you are ready to use it.

 Drugs and Foods to Avoid